 Scandinavian Jesus made these stickers a while back that said “Shut up and party”.
 The pale messiah and I have been friends for a long time and I like to think that he understands my quirkiness better than most.
 I also like that he made these stickers and handed them out by the hundreds.
 Because that’s my overall view on how life should be lived.
 In a day and age when everyone is trying to tell you how to live your life, say what they want you to say and generally trying to make you a boring suburbanite.
 It’s nice to be reminded that you can just throw up a middle finger and go party at any time you want.
 What is party?
 Whatever the fuck you want it to be.

 Recently, a bunch of strangers were trying to tell us how to run this site and how we should alter our “message” to get a bigger audience and to not be so offensive.
 Blah blah blah.
 Because that’s just what everyone wants, unsolicited advice from strangers on how to live.
-This is a hobby, we don’t worry about our messaging.
+This is a hobby, like playing a solitaire free app, we don’t worry about our messaging.
 All you motherfuckers need to shut up, and I need to party.

 It was late in the day.
 I was probably going to end up pedaling a little in the dark.That doesn’t bother me much.
 I grabbed my least technologically advanced bike and headed for one of the more technical trails on the mountain.
 A beauty of a rigid singlespeed.
 Because I like to party.
 I was by myself and didn’t bring anything except the contents in my pockets and the beer in my bottle cage.
 I was wearing street clothes.
 Not some bullshit power ranger, neon pajama party outfit that the machine tells you to wear.
 But you are going to get wet and “Cotton Kills!”.
 Well then take me now.
 I didn’t even wear a helmet.
 Oh man, some soccer mom, goody-goody is going to chime into the comments and give me a stern talking to.
 Don’t care.
 I don’t endorse not wearing a helmet, it’s just what I chose to do on that day.